-Lundú will join four other ensembles from Colombia and Perúthat will make independent tours of the U.S. from July-November 2021 as part of Center Stage, a cultural exchange program that invites performing artists from abroad to the United States to perform, meet, and share their experiences with communities around the country.
+Lundú will join four other ensembles from Colombia and Perúthat will make independent tours of the U.S. from February-June 2022 as part of Center Stage, a cultural exchange program that invites performing artists from abroad to the United States to perform, meet, and share their experiences with communities around the country.
 The band’s summer-fall tour, now in formation, will mark the band’s U.S. debut.

 The young ensemble hails from Arequipa, located 600 miles south of Lima.
 The city’s region has its own influences and musical practices, and Lundú’s work highlights how these different elements overlap.
 “There are some rhythms and songs that mix Afro-Peruvian and Andean music,” Robert says.
 “We’re exploring these relationships.”